mray0256-jpg/Procedural-Planet-Generator/README.md

     Anyways, now that I had all the data needed, I had to visualize it.
 I made a struct for each boundary, which acted as a single line between two points, then made a list of all boundaries.
 To fill this list, I learned about hashsets and combined them with dictionaries.
 I made a method, DetermineNeighbors, which fills a dictionary whose values are vertex indices and whose keys are hashsets of the neighboring vertices' indices.
 Then, using this dictionary, I compared the plateID belonging to each vertex and it's neighbors' to fill out the boundaries list.

     The boundary struct contains a color value and a magnitude value.
 These are determined by a cross product of the first vertex's direction and the second's.
-If they are negative, e.g. oppose each other, they create a divergent boundary!
+If they are negative, i.e. oppose each other, they create a divergent boundary!
 These are colored blue in gizmos.
 Conversely, convergent boundaries are colored red.
 Transform boundaries are colored white.

     The last step of making these tectonics was to color the planet.
 The planet has a material whose shader can change dependent on the phase.
 The tectonics shader simply shades oceanic tectonics blue, continental green, and creates a border around landmasses.
 Additionally, to differentiate between plates, the plateID will shade the plate darker the greater it gets.
-This is achieved through (plateID / numTectonics) fed into a lerp function that traverses from white to dark-grey (multiplying a color by black loses any prior hue).
+This is achieved through $\ \frac{plateID}{numTectonics} $ fed into a lerp function that traverses from white to dark-grey (multiplying a color by black loses any prior hue).
 Finally, we have realistic enough tectonic plates!

 ## Future Additions
 I hope to update this page every 2 weeks, as I have a number of additional "phases" planned.
-- Adding a fractal-based heightmap combined with octave noise to create semi-realistic land formations
+- Adding a fractal-based heightmap combined with octave noise to create semi-realistic land formations, and learning compute shaders in the process
 - Using splines and gradients to add rivers that accruately travel down a slope to a body of water
 - Using boids to add birds that fly around the atmosphere, giving the planet life
 - Adding climates (biomes, temperatures, forests, clouds, etc.)